25 Best Maui Snorkeling Spots & Beach Guide

 VIDEO, Photos, Directions, Facilities & More - click here

-DT Fleming Beach is bordered by pine trees, palms, and naupaka plants.
-It is a beautiful spot to watch the ocean roll in as well as the surfers riding their boards.
-(This is actually a great surfing beach for advanced surfers.)
-Depending on the weather, this fairly long and wide expanse of sand can get a lot of wind and great waves.
-For calm days, there are picnic tables and BBQs, and plenty of gorgeous beach to lay out on.
+DT Fleming Beach is bordered by magnificent pine trees, palms, and naupaka plants.
+It is a convenient and beautiful beach to watch the ocean roll in as well as surfers riding waves just off shore.
+Depending on the current weather conditions, this fairly long and wide beach sees a lot of wind and waves.
+For calm days, there are picnic tables and BBQs, and plenty of gorgeous sand to lay out on.
 DT Fleming is one of the only west side beaches watched over by a lifeguard.
-There is also a small restaurant just steps from the sand called the Burger Shack Kapalua.
+There is also easy, ample parking and a small restaurant just steps from the sand called the Burger Shack Kapalua.

 DT Fleming Beach Snorkel Rentals